mrYakamoto/assessment-phase-1/part-2/README.md

 *Do not modify the tests.*

-### Release 1:  `SockDrawer#supply_random_pair_of_socks`
+### Release 1:  `League#playoff_teams`
-Now pretend we need a pair of socks.
-We don't have any particular sock for the sock drawer to match.
-Instead, we want the sock drawer to give us any pair of socks that it can find among its socks.
+Now pretend the season is over, and only the top teams make the cut.
+We'll now add the functionality to select the teams that are allowed to enter the post season.

-A group of tests is provided to describe how an instance of `SockDrawer` behaves when told to supply a random pair of socks.
-This group of tests is [tagged](https://www.relishapp.com/rspec/rspec-core/v/2-4/docs/command-line/tag-option) `supply_random_pair_of_socks`.
-To run the tests specific to the `#supply_random_pair_of_socks` method, from the root directory run:
+Tests have been provided to describe how an instance of `League` behaves when told to select the playoff teams.
+The tests are [tagged](https://www.relishapp.com/rspec/rspec-core/v/2-4/docs/command-line/tag-option) `playoff_teams`.
+To run the tests specific to the `#playoff_teams` method, from the root directory run:

 ```
-rspec --tag supply_random_pair_of_socks
+rspec --tag playoff_teams
 ```

-Update the `SockDrawer` class in `sock_drawer.rb` to make the tests pass.
+Update the `League` class in `league.rb` to make the tests pass.

 *Do not modify the tests.*